gradle-hero/gradle-tutorials/task-inputs-and-outputs/README.md

 * [pre-packaged-task](/task-inputs-and-outputs/pre-packaged-task): uses an existing Gradle task class (in this case `Copy`) and demonstrates the up-to-date checks working
 * [ad-hoc-task](/task-inputs-and-outputs/ad-hoc-task): doesn’t use a task class, but instead defines an ad-hoc task, dynamically creating inputs and outputs
 * [linking-tasks](/task-inputs-and-outputs/linking-tasks): demonstrates how to link inputs & outputs between tasks in the same project
+* [linking-tasks-java-plugin](/task-inputs-and-outputs/linking-tasks-java-plugin): demonstrates how to link inputs & outputs between tasks in the same project, configured within a Gradle plugin
 * [sharing-outputs-between-projects](/task-inputs-and-outputs/sharing-outputs-between-projects): a similar outcome to linking-tasks, but this time we need to share task outputs between subprojects which requires the use of dependency configurations
 * [all-types-custom-task](/task-inputs-and-outputs/all-types-custom-task): defines a dummy task to illustrate how to use all the different input and output types